xingchenzhang/xingchenzhang.github.io/_pages/about.md

 - [[Exeter-CSC PhD studentship (Chinese students only)]](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/): The application for Exeter-CSC PhD studentship (2026 September entry) is open.
 The application deadline is **<span style="color: red;">midday Monday 1 December 2025</span>**.
 More details can be found [here](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/).
 If you are interested in one of the following topics, please contact me and send your CV.

     - Ethical AI in Computer Vision: Balancing Pedestrian Privacy and Data Utility
-    - Efficient Multimodal Robot Perception for Pedestrian-Centric Applications with Human Decision-Making Models
+    - Efficient Multimodal Robot Perception for Pedestrian-Centric Applications
     - Robust and adaptive multimodal fusion for autonomous systems
     - Multi-modal information fusion for human-centered computer vision
     - Application-Driven Multi-Modal Medical Information Fusion Using Deep Learning